 PEMBA

-Students complete the core curriculum in the evening and can choose to be cohorted or Flex Track.
-PEMBA students have a total of 24 elective credits (eight standard 3-cr electives) over the course of the program and have the option to tailor their coursework to their individual goals.
-Students who started Fall 2020 or later can use non-binding, undeclared Career Pathways as guides, while students who started Spring 2020 or earlier may elect, at their option, to concentrate in one or more of the seven concentrations.
-It takes an average of three to three and a half years to complete the program.
+Students complete the core curriculum in the evening and can choose to be Cohort or Flex Track.
+PEMBA students have a total of 27 elective credits (eight standard and one Action Learning, 3-cr electives) over the course of the program and have the option to tailor their coursework to their individual goals.
+Students who started Fall 2020 or later can use non-binding, undeclared Career Pathways as guides, while students who started Spring 2020 or earlier may elect to concentrate in one or more of the seven optional concentrations.
+It takes an average of three to three and a half years to complete the program, however, students have up to six years from the date of matriculation in the PEMBA program to complete their degree requirements.

 Program Timeline Planning

-There are many ways to complete your degree within your desired timeframe.
-Below are models to illustrate the credits needed per semester that will take you to your goal:
+You have up to 6 years to finish your MBA- there are many ways to complete your degree within your desired timeframe.
+Below are models to illustrate the credits needed per semester that will take you to your goal based on the timelines below- you can take longer if needed:

 Curriculum Check Sheets & Grids